NilsSkoglund/hotel-bookings/README.md

 # hotel-bookings
-Supervised ML project predicting if a booking will be canceled or not
+Supervised classification ML project predicting if a booking will be canceled or not